-COOPI has been present in the country since 1985.
-Historically, the main area of intervention in this country regards sanitary assistance.
-In particular, we have worked in areas of intercultural health, promoting the integration of the official medical system and the traditional medical system of local communities.
+COOPI has been present in the country since 1985, where it promoted the integration of the official medical system and the traditional medical system of local communities.

 One of our current interventions focuses on the problems of the Chipaya people, descendants of native Uru-Chipaya.
-We do so by following a multi-sectoral approach that includes land management and common goods (both environmental and infrastructural); governance of public services; the enhancement of cultural heritage; local economic development through complementary initiatives about community tourism.
+We do so by following a multi-sectoral approach that includes land management and common goods; governance of public services; the enhancement of cultural heritage and local economic development through community tourism.

-Another project that we have recently started in the Bolivian Chaco area supports the development of resilience strategies for the population, with a special focus on sustainability, safeguard and protection of the environment, in the Bolivian Chaco area,
+Recently, COOPI has supported the development of resilience strategies for the population with a particular focus on sustainability, respect and protection of the environment, in the Bolivian Chaco area,

-In September 2019, a new project entitled LaPazRecicla will be launched to offer an integrated approach to waste management in La Paz and promote circular economy.
+Starting from September 2019, a new project entitled LaPazRecicla has been launched to offer an integrated approach to waste management in La Paz and promote circular economy.